Department of Religious Studies

 446 Christian-Jewish Relations throughout the Ages (3).
 An exploration of the varied and complex relationships which have developed between Christianity and Judaism, from the first century to the 21st century.

-450 Sexuality and Marriage in Jewish Tradition and History (3).
+450 Sexuality in Jewish Tradition and History (3).
 This course deals with various topics related to sexuality and marriage in Jewish tradition and history: sex outside of marriage, wedding ceremonies, regulation of marital sex, menstruation, homosexuality, and more.

 454 The Reformation (HIST 454) (3).
 See HIST 454 for description.